Will the Leader of the House please give us the forthcoming business?

 I am sorry to hear about the hon.
 Gentleman’s experience.
 If he wants to write to me, I can take that up with the Department for Transport on his behalf.

-I commend the Government on their investment in road infrastructure and their commitment to spend £23 billion by the end of 2020 on improving roads around the country.
+I commend the Government for their investment in road infrastructure and their commitment to spend £23 billion by the end of 2020 on improving roads around the country.
 However, road improvements come with unforeseen consequences.
 Will my right hon.
 Friend consider a debate in Government time to discuss the upgrading to smart motorways and the impact that closer running lanes have on existing communities along the line of the motorways?

 My hon.
 Friend raises an important issue.
 Smart motorways increase capacity, reduce congestion and improve the reliability of journey times by making the hard shoulder available as a traffic lane and by using variable speed limits to smooth traffic flow, which, of course, then supports economic growth because there are fewer queues.
 Almost a billion journeys have been made on smart motorways.
 In 2017, Highways England completed a three-year study on the M25 that shows that it is as safe as other motorways.
 However, if she does have specific concerns, I encourage her to seek an Adjournment debate about the impact on her own community.

 Last week a constituent of mine was tragically murdered outside his home.
 Yesterday, I held a meeting for the community so that people could voice their concerns, and the community was clear that, for too long, it has been neglected by the local council and by Government.
 Youth and community services have been cut and police officers taken off our streets.
 The Home Affairs Committee report today warned that cuts are making policing irrelevant.
 May we have a debate in Government time to discuss this dire consequence of police cuts?